21 German Clothing Brands Every Highsnobiety Reader Should Know

 Gerrit Jacob

 Known for his airbrushed leather garments, German designer Gerrit Jacob decided to establish his own brand in Berlin in 2021.
-Having lived for years between London, Paris, and Rome, working for brands like YEEZY, Gucci, Balenciaga and Martin Rose, the young designer returned to Germany after 10 years of working and studying around Europe to launch his brand.
+Having lived for years between London, Paris, and Rome, working for brands like Gucci, Balenciaga and Martin Rose, the designer returned to Germany after his 10 year tour of Europe to launch an own brand.

 Gerrit Jacob has quickly established itself with its distinctive airbrushed graphics that are painstakingly added to garments by hand.
-And it hasn't taken long to win over some fashion icons such as A$AP Rocky, ROSALÍA, and Dua Lipa.
+As such, it's no surprise how quickly the fashion-attuned likes of of everyone from A$AP Rocky to ROSALÍA and Dua Lipa have taken an interest in the award-winning newcomer.

 adidas